ThoughtWorksInc/enableIf.scala/README.md

 @enableIf(classpathMatchesArtifact("ffmpeg", "5.0-1.5.7-.*-gpl.jar".r))
 ```

-If `classpathMatchesArtifact` or `classpathMatchesScalaArtifact` is not flexible enough for you to identify the specific dependency, please use `classpathMatches`.
+If `classpathMatchesArtifact` is not flexible enough for you to identify the specific dependency, please use `classpathMatches`.

 Hints to show the full classpath:
 ``` bash